pingcap/docs-cn/character-set-gbk.md

 ## MySQL compatibility

+This section provides the compatibility information between MySQL and TiDB.

 ### Collations

 The default collation of the GBK character set in MySQL is `gbk_chinese_ci`.
 Unlike MySQL, the default collation of the GBK character set in TiDB is `gbk_bin`.
 Additionally, because TiDB converts GBK to UTF8MB4 and then uses a binary collation, the `gbk_bin` collation in TiDB is not the same as the `gbk_bin` collation in MySQL.